 Once you find a match, however you will find an enjoyable third-person shooter wrapped in a generic military theme.
 The shooting feels fine, as does moving to and from cover locations.
 When everything works and teams work in unison, Special Forces: Team X can be entertaining, but the trick is to find servers that aren’t empty – or play the game on the Xbox 360.
 A plethora of bugs including broken achievements, occasionally getting shot through environments and attack dogs that will stand around as often as they will attack are still prevalent and hamper the experience.

 Even in its shortcomings Special Forces: Team X provides an enjoyable team-based experience – when you are able to find populated servers.
 I can’t in good conscience recommend anyone picking up the PC version, even though it features dedicated servers (probably not for long) and a better control layout.
 Sponsored events are trying to pump some life back into the game on the PC, but servers turn back into a ghost town once the events are over.
 At this point Zombie Studios should learn from their mistakes and move on.Note: Special Forces: Team X was reviewed on Xbox 360.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.